Latest blog Posts

 • How Fear Holds Us Back

 I am afraid of a lot of things.
 Pain.
 Outer space.
 Things that lurk in the darkness of the ocean.
 (In the extreme, that would be algophobia, astrophobia, and thallasophobia, respectively).
 My biggest fears are perhaps more common.
 Change.
 Failure.
 (Metathesiophobia and atychiphobia.)
 This website is a fear.
 It encompasses both change and failure.
-I read more
+I want to connect, but I’m afraid of putting myself “out… read more

 Hey there!